 For these countries, rather than a domestic housing bubble or financial crisis, it was interconnectedness to the global economy that brought on the economic crisis.
 Reliant on trade and foreign demand for growth, countries felt the impact in reduced exports to the United States and Europe.

 On the other hand, some emerging countries presented a bright spot.
 The developing world continued to expand in 2009 at a rate of 1.7 percent.
 This differs from previous crises, where recessions in the advanced countries were followed by ongoing woes in some emerging countries.
 [Will get relevant data regarding other countries.]

-[Need section on international interventions in the Economic Crisis]
+[BG: I think we need here a section on Asia, China and India, in particular, which differentiates the impact there of the global crisis, as resulting from the decline in export fueled trade, which resulted in turn from the decline of the more mature economies and the ability of their consumers to purchase imports.
+Of course, the Asian economies suffered a lower percentage drop in their real estate prices except is certain cities which experiences pre-crisis hyper real estate inflation.}

+[Need section on international interventions in the Economic Crisis][KH: See my repeated earlier discussions.
+We need a decision among the commissioners about whether the report will discuss policy or not.
+Recommendation: Tee up a commission discussion about whether the report will discuss policy.
+If it doesn’t, then exclude from this section discussion of the international policy actions.
+If we do include international interventions, why do they belong in the “effects” section of the report?]

 [Need section on the role of currency flows]